-8.2.4 Installation of secure-boot-enabled KMPs
+8.2.4 Installation of Secure-boot-enabled KMPs

-As discussed above, secure-boot-enabled KMPs include an additional -NAME-ueficert packages require the <a href="NAME-ueficert packages.

-After the <NAME>-ueficert package is installed, the system must be rebooted and the newly-enrolled key approved by the system owner before the key (and thus the signed modules) can be used.
+As discussed above, secure-boot-enabled KMPs include an additional <name>-ueficert package to install the certificate and enroll the public key.
+The <name>-kmp-<flavor> packages require the <name>-ueficert package.
+After the <name>-ueficert package is installed, the system must be rebooted and the newly-enrolled key approved by the system owner before the key (and thus the signed modules) can be used.